-Disparity in internet access exhibited the greatest improvement in indicator score this year with an increase of 39 points, lifting its 2020 equality score to 78 – the third highest of all of Tulsa’s indicators.
+Disparity in internet access continued to exhibit improvement over the baseline results, with a 2021 score of 64, one of the highest indicator scores this year.
 The challenges faced by Tulsans as well as persons around the world over the past several months due to COVID-19 reinforced the crucial nature of internet access for effective daily functioning on many levels.
 Despite increasing internet accessibility for diverse Tulsa populations, those without access are hampered in their ability to work, attend school, and generally access goods and services remotely.
 This barrier has the potential to magnify the already existing disparities in a wide range of critical areas for Tulsans.

 Oklahoma Department of Human Services.
 2019.
 “Developmental Disabilities Services: Waiting List Statistics.”
 6/30/19. http://www.okdhs.org/services/dd/pages/waiting.aspx.

-Tulsa’s 51 authorities, boards, and commissions are volunteer citizen groups that focus on a wide range of topics from animal welfare to performing arts.
+Tulsa’s Authorities, Boards and Commissions are volunteer citizen groups that focus on a wide range of topics from animal welfare to performing arts.
 City leadership rely on expertise and advice from these groups to guide policies and develop programs.
 Any Tulsa resident is eligible to apply and be appointed by the Mayor to serve on these boards.

 Voter participation is another key way to have a voice in local, state, and national matters.
 While most people have the right to vote, select groups are barred from participating in elections.
 Oklahoma citizens who have been convicted of a felony are denied the right to vote until their prison sentence, parole, and probation are completed, disproportionately affecting African Americans.
 Non-citizens living in Oklahoma may not vote in federal or state elections, but Oklahoma municipalities have the right to allow non-citizens to vote in local elections.
 Oklahoma voters are required to present valid identification to vote.

 A neighborhood or homeowner association’s main function is to protect residents’ property values by maintaining common areas and amenities and enforcing rules to ensure that houses and properties are not allowed to deteriorate.
-South Tulsa has two and a half times as many registered neighborhood or homeowner associations as does East Tulsa.
+South Tulsa has twice as many registered neighborhood or homeowner associations as does East Tulsa.

 Most Tulsans don’t have the luxury of living in close enough proximity to work or school, shopping, and dining destinations to not need some form of regular transportation.
 Although Tulsa’s mass transit system has very recently expanded its routes both geographically and in frequency, the city bus system is far from comprehensive enough to meet all of residents’ transportation needs.
 Residents without access to a vehicle have the greatest need for bus transportation, not only in the form of stops near home but also stops near employment, education, shopping, and other necessary destinations.

 Closely connected to the issue of bus stop distribution is the disparity in the time it takes for public transportation commuters compared to those with private vehicles to travel to and from work.
-Private vehicle commuters are about one and a half times as likely to spend less than 30 minutes in travel time than are public transportation commuters.
+Private vehicle commuters are three times as likely to spend less than 30 minutes in travel time than are public transportation commuters.